About Ruby-throated Hummingbirds

 Cleaning Hummingbird Feeders

 The easiest and most effective way to do this “deep” cleaning is to dismantle your feeders and submerge them in a solution of ¼ cup of household bleach to 1 gallon of hot water.
 Let them soak for at least 20 minutes and then rinse, rinse, rinse and refill and rehang.
-Please do NOT use soap to clean feeders it leaves a residue.
+Please do NOT use soap to clean feeders it can leave a residue.
+You can also use white vinegar instead of bleach.
+But whether you use bleach or vinegar always RINSE well and air dry before refilling.

-During winter months you can stretch out the changing of sugar-water to 7-10 days but always watch and change sooner if the nectar gets cloudy.
-Sugar water freezes at 27 degrees so always PARTIALLY fill feeders in winter to avoid breakage when temperatures get low.
+If you choose to leave a feeder out during winter months you can stretch out the changing of sugar-water to 5 days but always monitor the nectar and change sooner if it appears cloudy.
+Fact: Sugar water freezes at 27 degrees so always PARTIALLY fill feeders in winter to avoid breakage when temperatures get low.